armbian/documentation/docs/build-framework/extensions/index.md

 The extensions framework allows the board/family developers, extension authors, and users to extend the Armbian build system without overloading the core with specific functionality.

 It's a simple framework, written in Bash, that **works based on function naming conventions**.
-It provides the core and the extensions with tracing and debugging, (error control,?) inline documentation and very simple dependency resolution.
+It provides the core and the extensions with tracing and debugging, error control, inline documentation and very simple dependency resolution.

 ### Terminology
 - The "core" is everything that's in `lib/` directory plus `compile.sh` and some others.
 It's the spine of the build system.